 Let’s say you and your spouse are both 75 and need $80,000 annually in retirement.
 After social security and perhaps a pension, you only need to withdraw $40,000 from your IRAs/401(k)s.
 Let’s also say you and your spouse were retirement savings champs, and after the RMD calculations, each of you is required to withdraw $50,000 ($100,000 total) from your IRAs/401(k)s.

-Instead of being in the 12% tax bracket the required distributions of $100,000 could push into the 24% tax bracket.
+Instead of a lower tax bracket, the required distributions of $100,000 could push into a tax bracket.
 Having your retirement savings go towards additional taxes in retirement is undoubtedly not a goal.

 2. Medicare Premium Surcharges

-The premiums you pay for Medicare parts B and D are based on your income.
+Your Medicare parts B and D premiums are based on your income.
 Can you guess what’s not counted as income?
 That’s right, Roth distributions.
 Traditional IRA and 401(k) distributions are, including the RMDs of each.
-Those RMDs could not only increase your income tax but also raise your monthly Medicare premiums.
+Those RMDs could increase your income tax and raise your monthly Medicare premiums.